Updated May 2026 · Verified against Government of Ontario — Ministry of Natural Resources and Forestry guidelines

 30%

-Forest Sector Investment and Innovation Program (FSIIP) — Business Projects provides up to Up to 30% of eligible costs as a performance-based loan (up to 50% forgivable); grants up to 15% in exceptional cases Performance-based loans (up to 30% of eligible costs, with up to 50% forgivable) for Ontario's for-profit forest sector manufacturers investing in capital projects of $3 million or more.
+Forest Sector Investment and Innovation Program (FSIIP) — Business Projects provides Up to 30% of eligible costs as a performance-based loan (up to 50% forgivable); grants up to 15% in exceptional cases.
+Performance-based loans (up to 30% of eligible costs, with up to 50% forgivable) for Ontario's for-profit forest sector manufacturers investing in capital projects of $3 million or more.
 The program covers up to 30% of eligible costs.
 Applications are accepted on an ongoing basis.
-(As of April 2026, verified against Government of Ontario — Ministry of Natural Resources and Forestry program guidelines)
+(As of May 2026, verified against Government of Ontario — Ministry of Natural Resources and Forestry program guidelines)

 Eligibility & Details